 What: Yom Kippur is the holiest day of the year, when we are closest to G‑d and to the essence of our souls.
 Yom Kippur means “Day of Atonement,” as the verse states,

 “For on this day He will forgive you, to purify you, that you be cleansed from all your sins before G‑d.”

-When: The 10th day of Tishrei (in 2020, from several minutes before sunset on Sunday, September 27, until after nightfall on Monday, September 28), coming on the heels of Rosh Hashanah (the Jewish New Year, which is on the first and second days of Tishrei).
+When: The 10th day of Tishrei (This year in 2021, from several minutes before sunset on Wenesday, September 15th, until after nightfall on Thursday, September 16th), coming on the heels of Rosh Hashanah (the Jewish New Year, which is on the first and second days of Tishrei).

 How: For nearly 26 hours we “afflict our souls”: we abstain from food and drink, do not wash or apply lotions or creams, do not wear leather footwear, and abstain from marital relations.
 Instead, we spend the day in synagogue, praying for forgiveness.

 Forty days before Yom Kippur, on the first of Elul, we begin blowing the shofar every morning and reciting Psalm 27 after the morning and afternoon prayers.
 In Sepharadic communities, it is customary to begin saying Selichot early every morning (Ashkenazim begin just a few days before Rosh Hashanah)—building an atmosphere of reverence, repentance and awe leading up to Yom Kippur.

 For the week before Yom Kippur (known as the 10 Days of Repentance, or the 10 days of Awe), special additions are made to prayers, and people are particularly careful with their mitzvah observance.